Betting and prediction markets

 Metaculus is a prediction market without currency apart from reputation.
 I don’t have sufficient OCD for that.

 Only a few of these markets offer service in Australia, for reasons that are unclear to me.
-Do not bother telling me to use a VPN to access them; my bank account is still in Australia and that is how they check.
+Don’t bother telling me to use a VPN to access them; my bank account’s still in Australia, and that’s how they check.